 Six Sigma Project Problem #2 - Project Selection

 As I mentioned in previous ezines, I've had a chance to look at lots of Six Sigma improvement projects.
-Even though I have pretty clear guidelines about what to do and how to go about it, few people seem to be able to follow the recipe.
+Even though our Six Sigma action plan has clear guidelines about what to do and how to go about it, few people seem to be able to follow the recipe.

 Six Sigma is a powerful tool for eliminating defects and deviation.
 Here's some of the ways people try to screw this up: